 Present your experimental results in a suitable format, such as tables and diagrams where appropriate and effective.
 Where appropriate, report the amount of product obtained both in grams and as a percentage of the theoretically expected yield.
 Record any physical properties you determine or observe and compare them with literature values (these values should be referenced - see below).
 If you measure a physical property more than once you should record all the individual values determined (e.g. for melting points).
 Show all your calculations with appropriate significant figures.
 Include curly arrow mechanisms where appropriate (note: all mechanisms covered in the laboratory work can be found in the etext).
 Discuss your results with a scientific (chemical) basis.
-For chemistry, that probably means explaining things at the molecular level - what's happening and why.
-Here are some general suggestions that might be applicable (they will not apply to all of the experiments all of the time).
-Did you achieve the purpose of the experiment?
-How do you know that?
-To what extent?
-How do all of your results support this (relate to course content where possible)?
-Are there any discrepancies?
+For chemistry that probably means explaining things at the molecular level - what's happening and why.
+Here are some general suggestions that might be applicable (they will not apply to all of the experiments all of the time.
 Describe any sources of loss or error etc. that have contributed to your experimental results.
 Describe any difficulties you encountered or mistakes you made.
 Assess your performance in carrying out the experimental operations.
 Most students write far too much about sources of errors - essentially making things up (remember that the experiments are known to work as presented in the manual and therefore you don't need to recommend alternate procedures).
 Students then write too little on the discussion of the real science and the conclusions.
-The most likely sources of error will be because of what you have or haven't done rather than a problem with the experiment itself.
+The most likely the principle sources of error will be because of what you have or haven't done.